 Cap Sleeves - Exactly what they sound like: cute little baseball caps on your arms.
 Okay, that might be hyperbole, but women’s arms are more flattered by sleeves that cover the top of the shoulder but do not hang around and under the arm.
 They are usually finished in a tighter manner at the exit of the sleeve and are sometimes embellished.
 The shape of the cap can range from sleek and simple to puffy and exaggerated, ultimately dependent on the overall design of the top.
 Cap sleeves are predominantly seen in women’s styles, but occasionally pop up in the men’s section for aggressive trend-setters.

 Three-Quarter Sleeve - Typically falls just below the elbow, but any extra-long sleeve is usually called this just the same.
 These sleeves can be fitted, but they are also seen in a regular, somewhat loose style.
-Retro style ringers and raglans often have 3/4 sleeve options.
-A variation on the 3/4 sleeve is the Dolman sleeve, which is very loose and flowy at the upper arm but then becomes snug around the elbow or wrist.
+Retro-style ringers and raglans often have three-quarter sleeve options.
+A variation on the three-quarter sleeve is the Dolman sleeve, which is very loose and flowy at the upper arm but then becomes snug around the elbow or wrist.
 This style is great for cooler weather and for layering over shorter-sleeved t-shirts.

 Raglan sleeve - Does not refer to the length of the sleeve, but rather the style.
 This distinctive look is also referred to as a baseball tee because the style is synonymous with many baseball uniforms.
 With a raglan sleeve, the sleeve is attached to the shirt at the shoulder instead of the arm hole.
 This prevents wear and separation.
 Often, this style contrasts different colors of fabric for the sleeve and the body to emphasize the differentiation in the sleeve seams.
 The end result is a sporty, retro shirt that works well in your wardrobe.